DRB-HICOM Defence Technologies: DEFTECH GS Cargo

+DEFTECH Light Recovery Vehicle (4x4)

+Based on Isuzu FTS 33H chassis and powered by a 250 hp engines.

-DEFTECH Armoured Heavy Recovery Vehicle (AHRV)
+DEFTECH Armoured Heavy Recovery Vehicle (AHRV) (8x8)

-At Defense Service Asia (DSA) 2024, DEFTECH revealed its Armoured Heavy Recovery Vehicle (AHRV).
+At Defense Service Asia (DSA) 2024, DEFTECH revealed its Armoured Heavy Recovery Vehicle (AHRV) based on Volvo chassis.
 This 8x8 vehicle are armoured and powered by a 520 hp Volvo D13A520 engine.
 AHRV also equipped with bulldozer blade in front of the vehicle, heavy recovery crane and winch.
 For the armament the vehicle is equipped with a 7.62 mm machine gun.

 Aludra UAV

 On March 28, 2022, DEFTECH unveiled a new UAV at the DSA 2022 convention under the brand name Aludra EE.

 Civilian

 In 2010, DEFTECH won a contract to deliver 150 buses to Prasarana, Malaysia's public transport operator.